 (iv) Hydrogenation of vegetable oils in the presence of Ni.

-Question 5.20: what is activity and selectivity of catalysts?
+Question 5.20: What do you mean by activity and selectivity of catalysts?

 Soln: (a) Activity of a catalyst: